mikehanus/digital-electronics-2/projekt/README.md

 * Martin Mihulka (Odpovědný za funkci senzoru vlhkosti a příkazů pro ovládání programu)
 * Vít Walach (Odpovědný za funkce LCD a senzoru teploty a vlhkosti vzduchu)

-## Toretický popis a vysvětlení problematiky
+## Teoretický popis a vysvětlení problematiky

 !!!!!!!!!!!!!Enter a description of the problem and how to solve it.!!!!!!!!!!!!!!!!